israellias/cities/README.md

     $ curl -X GET 'http://localhost:8000/cities/search/?q=Cauca'

 You can change the *q* param to get more data.
 For example Cali or Buena

+#### 4. Tests

+    $ docker-compose exec cities python manage.py test

+It is a restriction that the containers must be running to test the aplication.
+ Especially es01 container.